 By Lynette Eason

-Lynette Eason is the bestselling author of Oath of Honor, as well as the Women of Justice series, the Deadly Reunions series, the Hidden Identity series, and the Elite Guardians series.
-She is the winner of two ACFW Carol Awards, the Selah Award, and the Inspirational Reader’s Choice Award.
-She has a master’s degree in education from Converse College and lives in South Carolina.
+Lynette Eason is the bestselling author of Protecting Tanner Hollow, as well as the Blue Justice, Women of Justice, Deadly Reunions, Hidden Identity, and Elite Guardians series.
+She is the winner of three ACFW Carol Awards, the Selah Award, and the Inspirational Reader’s Choice Award, among others.
+She is a graduate of the University of South Carolina and has a master’s degree in education from Converse College.
+Eason lives in South Carolina with her husband and two children.
 Learn more at www.lynetteeason.com

 Post a Comment